UliintRuliyanti/Ruliyanti-CreativePortfolio/README.md

 Certificate of Participation in the Webinar "How to Write Video Scripts for Ads"
 # certificate-of-completion-Increasing-Tiktok-Viewers
 Certificate of participation in the webinar " Strategies to increase Tiktok Viewers"
+# certificate-of-Design-Web/app
+This guide walks through the journey from initial client brief to polished prototype—ensuring every design decision aligns with user needs and client expectations